Wawrzyniec Kolbusz: Sacred Defence, by Gemma Padley

 If we can take anything away from this it is, perhaps, the complexities of contemporary conflict.
 No longer are battles exclusively played out on the earth between two opposing sides as Shahnameh tells us.
 Modern warfare is multilayered, networked and propagandistic.
 War can be played out virtually, and is often, as Kolbusz reminds us, not as it seems.
 And it is perhaps all the more terrifying because of this.
 GP

 Wawrzyniec Kolbusz lives and works in Warsaw.
 In his works, Kolbusz engages with the topics of simulation, substitution and reference as applied to the phenomenon of how the imagery itself tantalises the viewer.
 His artistic interest revolves around the hidden or generally unrealised patterns of social, cultural and political behaviour, approached from the conceptual angle.
 Kolbusz often uses the aesthetics of minimalistic language to communicate.
 His works are marked by ambiguity and the relationship between medium and politics.

 Gemma Padley is a freelance journalist and editor specialising in photography.
 From 2012 to 2014 she worked at British Journal of Photography and still regularly contributes to the magazine.

-This feature was first published in The British Journal of Photography, in the July 2015 print issue, as part of the Photocaptionist’s cross publishing projects.
+This feature was first published in The British Journal of Photography, in the July 2015 print issue, as part of the Photocaptionist’s guest editing of the Endframe column.